 - Wash your clothing, towels, and bedding in hot water that’s at least 122°F (50°C).

 - Dry all washed items on high heat for a minimum of 10 minutes.

-- Vacuum items that you can’t wash, including the carpet and your mattress.
+- Vacuum items that you can’t wash, including carpets and your mattress.

 - After vacuuming, dispose of the vacuum bag and clean the vacuum with bleach and hot water.

-The microscopic mites that cause the scabies rash are able to live up to 72 hours before they fall from your body.
+The microscopic mites that cause the scabies rash can live up to 72 hours before they fall from your body.

-Scabies on your penis and surrounding genitalia are treatable as long as you follow the your doctor’s recommendations.
-Limit skin-to-skin contact with others while you have scabies to prevent spreading it to another person.
+Scabies on your penis and surrounding genitalia is treatable if you follow your doctor’s recommendations.
+Limit skin-to-skin contact with others while you have scabies to prevent spreading it.

 Symptoms, such as the pimple-like rash and constant itching, will begin to subside between 10 to 14 days after starting treatment.

 You can get a bacterial skin infection if you break the skin from scratching the rash.
 If an infection occurs, your doctor will likely recommend antibiotic treatment.
-If you’re using ointments, you may develop contact eczema as a result of the medications drying your skin.
+If you’re using ointments, you may develop contact eczema caused by the medications drying your skin.